 This afternoon the President visited Youngstown, Ohio to tour V&M Star Steel, a company that’s adding hundreds of jobs in part due to investments form the Recovery Act.
 As Congressman Tim Ryan, who represents the area, explained earlier, Youngstown has had some tough times like a lot of America, but also like a lot of America has started to see some rays of hope.

-Speaking to Youngstown workers afterwards, the President took a moment to look back at a tough year and the actions that had to be taken to turn the economy around from losing 750,000 jobs the month he came into office to gaining 250,000 last month.
+afterwards, the President took a moment to look back at a tough year and the actions that had to be taken to Speaking to Youngstown workersturn the economy around from losing 750,000 jobs the month he came into office to gaining 250,000 last month.
 And to Republicans who to this day “look for the cloud around every silver lining,” the President gave them no congratulations for having sat on the sidelines while Americans struggled:

 So we had to make a choice: We could sit back, do nothing, make a bunch of excuses, play politics, and watch America’s decline -- or we could stand up and fight for our future.

 And I ran for President, Youngstown, because I believe that we’re at a defining moment in our history.
 And if we’re going to keep the American Dream alive -- not just for us, but for the next generation -- then we couldn’t just sit back and put off solving these big problems.
 We had to tackle them head on.